Tylenol Pediatric Dosage Calculator

 Severe Symptoms (High Fever)

 If your child has a high fever over 103°F or significant pain, the calculator uses up to 15 mg/kg.
-This higher intensity ensures the medication is strong enough to provide quick and effective relief.
+This higher intensity aims to ensure the medication is strong enough to provide quick and effective relief.

 Daily Safety Limits